Skip to main content

 What happens when a portfolio rebalances?

 Every quarter, sometime between the 20th and 25th of February, May, August, and November, we publish a refreshed holdings list.
-The cadence aligns with the SEC 13F filing window so we're working from current institutional data.
+The cadence aligns with the SEC 13F filing window so we’re working from current institutional data.
 When it happens, Pro members get an email with the exact trades.
-The Saturday Pro Weekly Brief also recaps the changes.
+The Thursday Inside Edge also recaps the changes.
 The portfolio detail page updates, and the official growth chart re-baselines to the new rebalance.

 How often should I check the site?